 Having said all that, what are your thoughts?
 Do you have unrealistic expectations of cryptocurrencies?

-If you do, then I will strongly advise you to treat cryptocurrencies as stocks where instead of stocks, you get coins.
+If you do, then I will strongly advise you to treat cryptocurrencies as stocks but instead of stocks, you get coins.
 Theoretically, both requires similar approaches in order to prevent huge losses.

 If you enjoyed my article, feel free to buy me a cup of coffee!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.